 10.)
 Be Transparent

 When you have clients, give them peace of mind in knowing that you are only billing for time you actually spend working on their project.
-Hubstaff makes this very easy to do – you can track your time with Hubstaff’s app and have reports automatically generated to email to your clients.
+Hubstaff freelance time tracking app makes this very easy to do – you can track your time and have reports automatically generated to email to your clients.
 Additionally, you can invite clients to view your work, and give them access to screenshots and activity levels of your time worked.
 Having this kind of transparency and confidence in your work ethic can give you the edge when it comes to winning jobs and clients.

 14 Day Free Trial!